nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 11.
 All prefixes the user entered that is valid for `update` command and its arguments are nonempty will then be appended to the suggestion message.
 If there exist prefix whose argument is empty, then `SuggestionCommandParser#generateUpdateSuggestion()` will fill the argument with a default value.
 In this case, the prefix `n/` is present and its argument is nonempty.
 `n/Milk` is then added to the suggestion message.
-The prefix `s/` is present, but its argument is empty.
+The prefix `nq/` is present, but its argument is empty.
-`s/<source>` is then added to the suggestion message.
+`nq/<new quantity>` is then added to the suggestion message.

 Step 12.
 Lastly `SuggestionCommandParser#generateUpdateSuggestion()` will append the usage message for `update` command.